Hanzla55/Arduino/INSTRUMENTO DE TECLADO.md

 by pressing the bottons.we put a code into it

+through arduino.
+While doing this we faced a problem

+but we solved it by doing a little bit changes in

-through arduino hence it is controlled by software so we
+the code ,hence it is controlled by software so we

 can make many more changes in it by applying different